PhischDotOrg/BeagleLogic-CookBook/README.md

 When I recently did this, I found much of the information available online quite dated, which often meant that it did not apply to or work with the most recent Distribution.

+1. Pre-requisites
-1. Pre-requisites and Basic Setup
+2. Basic Setup
-2. _Optional:_ Set up SSH and `sudo`
+  1.  _Optional:_ Set up SSH
+  2.  _Optional:_ `sudo` without Password
+  3.  _Optional:_ Grow File System

-# Step 1 - Pre-requisites and Basic Setup
+# Pre-requisites
 For completeness, here's the list of things you'll need as well as a few links to instructions on how to get your Board running with the plain distribution.

-## Pre-requisites
-For completeness, here's the list of things needed:
+Things needed:
 - Micro SD Card w/ at least 8 GBytes Capacity.
-- BeagleBone Black Rev. C Board
+- BeagleBone Black Rev. C Board.

+The rest of this page assumes that your Board is powered by USB.
+Also, it should be connected by cable to your local Ethernet network.
+Your network should have a workin DHCP and mDNS configuration.
+I guess mDNS is optional, but it will let you access your board via the default `beaglebone` host name instead of using its IP address.

 ## Download and Flash Image
 Start by downloading the most recent Debian Image for the BeagleBone Black.